 • a cover letter (including a statement regarding whether the applicant has Canadian citizenship/permanent resident status (see below))

-• a current Curriculum Vitae, and a list of representative publications
+• a current Curriculum Vitae (including a list of publications)

-• a statement of teaching philosophy, interests and experience (2-page maximum)
+• a statement of teaching philosophy, interests and experience including teaching outlines and evaluations, if possible (2-page maximum)

 • a statement of experience and plans for advancing equity, diversity and inclusion in post-secondary education, community-based or other professional settings (2-page maximum)